ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Neither partial sends nor send batching are supported by `InitiateWithSend`.

-The events that may be sent after `InitiateWithSend` are equivalent to those that would be sent by an invocation of `Initiate` followed immediately by an invocation of `Send`, with the caveat that a send failure that occurs because the Connection could not be established will not result in a
+The events that are sent after `InitiateWithSend` are equivalent to those that would be sent by an invocation of `Initiate` followed immediately by an invocation of `Send`, with the caveat that a send failure that occurs because the Connection could not be established will not result in a